 Sooner rather than later, genuine patriots must replace the deceivers in Westminster and re-establish 'government of the people, by the people, for the people', as Abraham Lincoln famously put it in his Gettysburg Address.

-Which is why Britain First's future lies in electoral politics.Share this post on social media:
+Which is why Britain First's future lies in electoral politics.Share this post or leave a Facebook comment: